dh73/axi_appnote/docs/source/index.rst

 This AppNote will cover the following topics:
     * A quick glance at the newly refreshed (SVA-AXI4-FVIP)[https://github.com/YosysHQ-GmbH/SVA-AXI4-FVIP].
     * Parameters and configuration descriptions.
-    * An usage example in an interconnect design.
+    * A usage example in an interconnect design.

 ============
 Introduction
 ============
-Everyone in the industry has ever heard about Verification IP (VIP), how these magical things can save hours of development, testing and integration.
-Somehow, CAD vendors sweeten the ears of all of us, who at some point have needed to verify some complex component.
-They say, it's just as easy as connect it and tada!, all the bugs are shown so engineers can solve them quickly.
+Everyone in the industry has heard about Verification IP (VIP), how these magical things can save hours of development, testing and integration.
+Somehow, CAD vendors sweeten the ears of all of us [[not an idiom in english AFAIK, but still clear in meaning IMO]], who at some point have needed to verify some complex component.
+They say, it's just as easy as connect it and tada!, all the bugs are shown so engineers can fix them quickly.

 Then, you get the VIP and collateral (**$omehow**) and you realize that:
     * The documentation is not very understandable.